center-for-threat-informed-defense/sensor-mappings-to-attack/docs/example_technique_mappings/CloudTrail.rst

  * UpdateUser

-   Event information: `AWS Documentation <https://docs.aws.amazon.com/IAM/latest/APIReference/API_UpdateUser.html>`_
+   Event information: `AWS Documentation - UpdateUser <https://docs.aws.amazon.com/IAM/latest/APIReference/API_UpdateUser.html>`_

    Yes.
 Another interesting event is UpdateUser.
 As an API call, it does not perform a technical action that results in literal modification of concern (i.e., no access or